ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 * HTTP is a 1-1 protocol.
 The client makes a request, and the server responds.
 It is difficult and expensive to broadcast a message to all devices on the network, which is a common use case in IoT applications.
 * HTTP is a heavy weight protocol with many headers and rules.
 It is not suitable for constrained networks.

-MQTT on the otherhand defines two types of entities in the network: a message broker (AWS IoT) and a number of clients (our edge devices).
+MQTT on the otherhand defines two types of entities in the network: a message broker (AWS IoT) and a number of edge devices(clients).
 The broker is a server that receives all messages from the clients and then routes those messages to relevant destination clients.
 A client is anything that can interact with the broker to send and receive messages.
-A client is in our case the RPI but it could also be an IoT sensor in the field or an application in a data center that processes IoT data.
+Our client is the RPI but it could also be an IoT sensor in the field or an application in a data center that processes IoT data.

 1. The client connects to the broker.
 It can subscribe to any message “topic” in the broker.
 2. The client publishes messages under a topic by sending the message and topic to the broker.
 3. The broker then forwards the message to all clients that subscribe to that topic.

 Inside of our backend code in java, we have an MQTTJobService which makes connection to AWS Iot by using the [AWS SDK](https://aws.amazon.com/sdk-for-java/) and it will subscribe to the relevant jobs-topics.
 Every 30 seconds we will read these topics to see if there are any new jobs to be processed.

 <!-- //GIF backend processing a job in intelliJ -->